 Tip: Andria made this pie, baking it just in one step and thought it worked well.
 Bake at 350 degrees for 40 to 45 minutes or until set.

-Frozen blueberries work for this pie als.
+Frozen blueberries also work well for this pie.
 Add 15 min to the cooking time.